mongodb/docs-relational-migrator/source/includes/fact-download-queries.rst

 .. procedure::
    :style: normal

-   .. step:: Select a query on the :guilabel:`Query Converter` pane
+   .. step:: Select your query

       a.
 From the :guilabel:`Code Generation` tab, click the :guilabel:`Query Converter` pane.